TuftsRT/guides/README.md

 ### `autobuild`

-The `autobuild` utility script uses [`sphinx-autobuild`][sphinx-autobuild-url] to display an automatically self-updating preview build of the website by running the following command.
+The `autobuild` utility script uses [`sphinx-autobuild`](https://github.com/sphinx-doc/sphinx-autobuild) to display an automatically self-updating preview build of the website by running the following command.
 (The variable `$root` refers to the repository root.)

 ```sh
 sphinx-autobuild --nitpicky --ignore "$root/source/tags" -- "$root/source" "$root/build"